 It can also cover entire terminals causing them to become brittle or even die.

 Diseased flowers are brownish and shriveled and soon die.

 When the fruit is infected, a network of lines, generally referred to as russeting, appears on the diseased area.

 If not treated immediately this cycle will occur many times during the growing season, which can affect the fruit yield and the general health of the tree including flowering.

 Where possible, remove and destroy badly infected shoots.

-Alternatively, spray with a suitable insecticide at pink-bud stage in late April or early May and repeat at 7—14 day intervals until terminal growth ceases, this hopefully will limit the infection of following year’s buds.
+Alternatively, spray with a suitable insecticide at flower-bud stage in late April or early May and repeat at 7—14 day intervals until terminal growth ceases, this hopefully will limit the infection of following year’s buds.

-Some varieties that are less susceptible to this disease are worth considering, check with your supplier prior to purchase as to what these varieties are.
+Some varieties that are less susceptible to this disease and are worth considering, check with your supplier prior to purchase as to what these varieties are.